Australia boasts diverse landscapes and natural wonders, including the Great Barrier Reef, the Outback, and stunning beaches.

 - Personal Documents:

-- 1 recent, original passport size photo
+- 1 recent, original passport-size photo

-- Certified true copy of Birth Certificate
+- A certified true copy of the Birth Certificate

 - Financial Documents: